Who wants to keep working beyond the age of 60? We don’t. Here’s a guide to some of the best retirement savings plans in the Philippines.

 When should you actually start your financial planning for retirement?
 The quick answer is now.
 But let’s hear it from the Bangko Sentral ng Pilipinas (BSP) as it weighs in: “Retirement planning at an early age facilitates better decision-making for your career, families, and loved ones as there is an assurance of financial security when you retire.”

-Here are five of the best retirement fund methods you can use to prepare for that comfortable life after 60, or earlier!
+Financial planning is very important, especially when you have a family, while you’re still earning a steady paycheck.
+Here are five of the best retirement fund methods you can use to ensure a comfortable life after 60 or earlier!

 Pension plans provide you with monthly allowances or a whole lump sum amounting to your total contributions.
-One of the most accessible pension plans in the Philippines is facilitated by the Social Security System (SSS).
+One of the most accessible pension plans in the Philippines is facilitated by the Social Security System (SSS) or GSIS for government employees.
 This is considered as one of the easiest ways to invest since SSS contributions are mandated by law, and are automatically deducted from your salary.

 Banks, insurance companies, and other institutions offer a variety of funds already invested in a diverse set of industries.
-Bonds, stocks, and other investments can be quite complicated but these institutions have fund managers who will take care of it for you.
-Some insurance companies, like FWD, even offer funds with returns in US dollars for more profit.
+Bonds, stocks, and other investments can be quite complicated but these institutions can help you or do the financial planning for you with their fund managers who will invest and oversee your portfolio.
+Some insurance companies, like FWD, even offer funds with returns in US dollars.

 Owning a home or any property by the time you turn 50 or 60 is one of the main goals of Filipinos, and for good reason.
 It’s an investment that makes sense, especially if you can no longer rely on a monthly income for rent.
 The value of your house or condominium unit appreciates as the years go by, especially if you have chosen a good location.
 In addition, your property that can eventually be rented out to give you a source of income once you have retired.